dinnerdoggy/What-to-eat/README.md

  is no way to undo the error for the user, and so whatever mistake is made will become recorded into the dictionary.
  You can however, delete the pickle file and start a new dictionary if needed.

-Things that would make this app consumer friendly:
+I may in the future decide to make this a consumer friendly application.
+If I do that The user experience can be improved by the following:
 --------------------------------------------------
 *A gui with button input rather than typing that can help eliminate user error.